-It’s important for individuals to understand their immigration status and get Immigration and Nationality Advice in order to safeguard their livelihood, and equally caseworker for business owners to understand their legal obligations in order to protect their businesses.
-The team at Immigration Status UK have been specially picked for both their legal knowledge and their dedication to helping clients achieve the best possible outcome; that’s why we offer free telephone advice to help you understand your position and your options.
+It’s important for individuals to understand their immigration status and get Immigration and Nationality Advice in order to safeguard their livelihood.
+It is equally important for business owners to understand their legal obligations in order to protect their businesses.
+The team at Immigration Status UK have been specially picked for both their legal knowledge and their dedication to helping clients achieve the best possible outcome.
+That is why we offer free telephone advice to help you understand your position and your options.

-Immigration law advice is changing, and it’s vitally important that you speak to somebody who understands the latest legislation, which is why our staff undertake continuous professional development to keep them up to date with the latest developments.
+Immigration law advice is changing.
+It is vitally important that you speak to somebody who understands the latest legislation.
+This is why our staff undertake continuous professional development to keep them up to date with the latest developments.
 We have advisors fluent in English, Urdu, Punjabi, Arabic, and Hindi, and we assign one caseworker to every client from start to finish so that you always speak to the same person.

 Most importantly, we want to clear up the mystery surrounding what can seem like a very complex legal area.
 We aim to be able to give everybody we speak to advice that is friendly, caring and professional, in order to help their lives and their businesses run more smoothly.

 Shabana Shahab - Lead Immigration Advisor

 Headed up by Lead Advisor, Shabana Shahab, Immigration Status UK has been helping both individuals and corporates to navigate all areas of immigration law for many years.

 Shabana can offer a wealth of knowledge in UK Immigration & Nationality Law, with over 15 years of experience in this area of law, she has the patience, and ability to give clear and honest advice while ensuring that confidentiality is maintained.

 Shabana works mainly as the lead advisor at Level 1 and can be contacted from Monday to Thursday, so call today 01634 202095

 We have recently provided Immigration Law Advice to clients in: